 But why have so many religious lost their fervor?

-There is a temptation, after one has received the habit and has lived the life of a religious for a little while, to settle into a kind of tepidity and comfortable life, succumbing to the influences of the world or a lukewarm community.
+There is a temptation, after one has received the habit and has lived the life of a religious for a little while, to lose one's first fervor and settle into a kind of tepidity, succumbing to the influences of the world or a lukewarm community.
 As Saint Teresa of the Andes exclaimed; Woe to me if this should happen!
 Indeed, this is a risk that many religious fall into.
-Without a vigilant vertical gaze, the religious will quickly become lost in the horizontal of community life (work, meal time, recreation, activities, socializing, effeciency, comforts...).
-The enemy can then quickly come in and cause division; amplifying the slightest faults and offenses, and set discord among its members.
-Rather, the gaze of the religious must always be upwards, to the reason for his vocation.
-Only with this upward gaze, can the ordinary mundane tasks of everyday life be given extraordinary value.
+Without a vigilant vertical gaze (i.e., prayer life), the religious will quickly become consumed by the horizontal of daily affairs.
+When this happens, our vision become myopic; the slightest faults of others will appear amplified; the slightest inconveniences will disturb our whole day; discord and contentions will prevail, and in the end there will be little distinguishing a monastery from a frat house.
+This must not happen.
+Rather, the gaze of the religious must always be upwards in prayer.
+Only when fervent prayer is truly the mainstay of the religious, will the community flourish and bear fruit, and the ordinary mundane tasks of common life will become divinized.
 A good religious will daily find a thousand opportunities to purge himself of "the old man", so that he can become conformed to Love itself, and at the same time save souls in the process.

-Archbishop Fulton Sheen once said that the downfall of every priest/religious begins by a slackening of prayer life.
-In other words, when the religious stops making an effort to stir his heart in prayer, then nothing else he does will be able to bear fruit; since prayer is the fountain from which grace flows in the Christian life.
-When prayer becomes mechanical, when one is not vigilant by carefully scrutizing his thoughts and daily examining his conscience, then he has already forfeited his vocation to the enemy.
-However, when one continually makes efforts to stir his heart to love, then prayer will become easy, because a lover always finds joy in thinking of the Beloved.
-As Our Lord told Saint Faustina, what causes Him more pain than anything else, is not the grave sins of those living in the world, but the small imperfections and lukewarmness of religious, whom He depends on to sanctify the world through their love and sacrifices.
+Archbishop Fulton Sheen once said that the downfall of every priest/religious begins with laxity in prayer.
+In other words, when the religious forsakes prayer, and stops making an effort to stir his heart, then he has already forfeited his vocation to the enemy.
+Without prayer, nothing else he does will be able to bear fruit, and he will mechanically drag his feet through the day.
+Everything becomes burdensome and tiresome.
+Yet with prayer, everything is easy and light; the soul is free like a bird, which love makes possible (This is the happiness that perfected souls enjoy, according to Saint Catherine of Sienna--a joy that religious have to look forward to: the bliss of the continual presence of God).
+As Our Lord told Saint Faustina, what causes Him more pain than anything else, is not the grave sins of those living in the world, but the small imperfections and lukewarmness of religious, whom He awaits with the greatest graces, because He depends on them to sanctify the world through them.
 Saint Alphonsus De Ligouri even went so far as to say that a religious who does not seek holiness commits a mortal sin.
-It is thus that when a religious takes his final vows, he is not simply encouraged to become a saint, but rather, he is then obliged to become one.
-It is not sufficient to rest on the diginity of one's state, thinking; "I have left everything for Our Lord", to which Our Lord may respond, "but have you left yourself?...
+Why?
+Because the religious state is the state of perfection.
+When a religious takes his final vows, he is not simply encouraged to become a saint, but rather, he is obliged to become one.
+It is not sufficient to rest on the dignity of one's state, thinking; "I have left everything for Our Lord," to which Our Lord may respond, "but have you left yourself?...
 Have you abandoned sensuality, pride, self-will, anger, sloth?
 The walls of a cloister are not high enough to barricade against a worldly heart.

 : “Many enter religion without knowing why they do so.
 They come into a convent parlour, they see nuns with calm faces, full of cheerfulness modesty and content, and they say to themselves: ‘What a happy place this is!
 Let us come to it.
 The world frowns on us; we do not get what we want there.'
 Others come in order to find peace, consolation and all sorts of sweetness, saying in their minds: ‘How happy religious are!
 They have got safe away from all their home worries; from their parents continual ordering about and fault-finding -- let us enter religion.’